 Keep your medicine with something you use every day to remind you to take it.
 This might be with your toothbrush, coffee mug, or computer.

 Put a reminder note in a place you sit or on a door you open every day

 Buy a pillbox that has a compartment for each day’s pills.

 Don’t forget refills.
 Every time you refill your medicine, mark a note on your calendar to remind you to pick up the next refill.

-Ask your doctor or pharmacist what to do if you miss a dose of your medicine.
+Ask your provider or pharmacist what to do if you miss a dose of your medicine.
 Don't double up doses to "catch-up" on your medicines for the day.
 This could cause a dangerous drop in your blood pressure.

-Never stop taking your medicine without talking with your doctor first.
+Never stop taking your medicine without talking with your provider first.
 If your blood pressure readings are going down, it's because your medicine is working.